Unparticle Casimir effect: Discussion

-In any case the comparison between the two results cannot proceed further.
-From Fig.~\ref{figex1} (left) we see that the bounds depend on the coupling coefficient $\lambda$, which is assumed to vary between $0.05$ and $1$.
 However we ignore the actual value of $\lambda$.
-Given the scale hierarchy $\Lambda_{\cal U} < M_{\cal U}<M_\mathrm{Pl}$, the coupling might be smaller, with consequent decrease of predictivity of the muon anomaly analysis.
+Given the scale hierarchy $\Lambda_{\cal U} < M_{\cal U}<M_\mathrm{Pl}$, the coupling might be smaller, with consequent decrease in predictivity of the muon anomaly analysis.
 This is not the case for the un-Casimir effect.
-The lower bound on $\Lambda_{\cal U}$ derived from the Casimir effect does not depend on $\lambda$ (\textit{cf.} Eq.~\eqref{bound}).
-This is in marked contrast with all the proposed bounds in the literature, such as the aforementioned case of the muon anomaly \cite{PhysRevLett.99.051803,Liao:2007bx}, a variety of other particle physics phenomena \cite{PhysRevD.76.075004,Li:2007by,PhysRevD.78.096006}, the predicted deviation of Newton's law at short scales \cite{Goldberg:2007tt}, other astrophysical bounds \cite{Davoudiasl:2007jr,Mureika:2009ii} as well as bounds from atomic parity violation~\cite{Bhattacharyya:2007pi}.

-The peculiarity of the above bound is, however, based on an idealized condition of study of the Casimir effect, \textit{i.e.}, the perfect conductor approximation.
-As noticed in \cite{PhysRevD.72.021301}, Casimir energies are independent of the nature of the plates as well as of any particular interaction (\textit{e.g.} the fine structure constant $\alpha_\mathrm{EM}$, $\lambda$) when Dirichlet boundary conditions are perfectly met on metallic plates.
+The lower bound on $\Lambda_{\cal U}$ derived from the Casimir effect does not depend on $\lambda$ (\textit{cf.}~\eqref{bound}).
+This is in marked contrast with all the proposed bounds in the literature, such as the aforementioned muon anomaly \cite{PhysRevLett.99.051803,Liao:2007bx}, a variety of other particle physics phenomena \cite{PhysRevD.76.075004,Li:2007by,PhysRevD.78.096006}, the predicted deviation of Newton's law at short scales \cite{Goldberg:2007tt}, other astrophysical bounds \cite{Davoudiasl:2007jr,Mureika:2009ii} as well as bounds from atomic parity violation~\cite{Bhattacharyya:2007pi}.
+This peculiar feature of the un-Casimir effect, \textit{i.e.} being independent of the dimensionless coupling $\lambda $ should not mislead the reader.
+Like any other physical effect based on the interaction in \eqref{basic-interaction}, the un-Casimir effect in reality decouples in the $\lambda \to 0$ limit.
+Indeed, the standard Casimir formula for a scalar field of mass $m$, \emph{cf}. \eqref{ECmassm}, is obtained in the limit {of perfectly conducting plates $\omega_{\text{pl}} a \gg c $ with $\omega_\mathrm{pl}$ the plasma frequency of the conductor.
+In QED, this is equivalent, upon squaring, to $\alpha_{\mathrm{EM}}\gg \gamma$, where $\alpha_\mathrm{EM}=e^2/(\hbar c)$ is the fine structure constant and $\gamma \equiv\frac{c^2\alpha_{\mathrm{EM}}}{(\omega_\mathrm{pl} a)^2}$ a material dependent quantity scaling as $a^{-2}$.
+As noticed in \cite{PhysRevD.72.021301}, Casimir energies are independent of the nature of the plates as well as of any particular interaction coupling ($\alpha_\mathrm{EM}$) when Dirichlet boundary conditions are perfectly met on metallic plates.
 In general this is not the case and deviations from the standard Casimir formula increase as the plate separation $a$ decreases.
-For the electromagnetic field one finds that deviations become relevant when
+In QED, the deviations become relevant when $\gamma\sim \alpha_\mathrm{EM}$.
+Good conductors~\cite{Rakic:98} (Al, Au, Cu) with $a$ ranging in $[1-50]\,\mu$m have $\gamma$ from $10^{-5}$ to $10^{-10}$.
+Therefore, being $\alpha_\mathrm{EM}\approx 1/137\gg \gamma $, one can safely employ the perfect conductor approximation.
+This is also the case in the un-Casimir effect for $\lambda^2/\gamma \gg1 $ and accordingly one finds $\lambda$-independent {lower bounds} for $\Lambda_{\cal U}$. }